canonical/ubuntu-cloud-docs/azure/azure-how-to/instances/provision-an-ubuntu-virtual-machine-running-sql-server-in-azure.rst

     ssh azureuser@20.55.55.555

-Change the SA password
+Change the System Administrator password
 ~~~~~~~~~~~~~~~~~~~~~~~

-The new virtual machine installs SQL Server with a random SA password.
-Reset this password before you connect to SQL Server with the SA login.
+The new virtual machine installs SQL Server with a random System Administrator password.
+Reset this password before you connect to SQL Server with the System Administrator login.

-- Change the SA password with the following commands:
+- Change the System Administrator password with the following commands:

     sudo systemctl stop mssql-server
     sudo /opt/mssql/bin/mssql-conf set-sa-password

-- Enter a new SA password and password confirmation when prompted.
+- Enter a new System Administrator password and password confirmation when prompted.

 - Restart the SQL Server service.